bkloeckn/platform/supporters.md

 Add your details here to be listed publicly as a supporter of Project FOK.
 We'll use this list to show general support for the project on the website and also in letters of inquiry to funders.
+If you represent an organisation that would be willing to show support, please get in touch directly.

 Name | Institution | Research Field/s | Website
 --- | --- | --- | ---